 [Section 8.4.1] "The organization should ensure that temporary files created as a result of the processing of PII are disposed of (e.g. erased or destroyed) following documented procedures within a specified, documented period."

 Temporary files: These files sometimes contain identifiers to PII, regularly deleting these files is necessary for data privacy.
-Scheduling data erasure as a regular feature can be extremely beneficial for organizations, helping them in audit and meeting compliance.
+Scheduling data erasure as a regular feature can be extremely beneficial for organizations, helping them in auditing and meeting compliance.

 [Section 8.4.2] "The organization should provide the ability to return, transfer, and/or disposal of PII securely.
 It should also make its policy available to the customer."